aseprite/docs/color-mode.md

 contains these four components.
 It means that a pixel is completely independent from others.

-The alpha component specifies how much opaque the color is:
+The alpha component specifies how opaque the color is:
 `Alpha = 255` means completely opaque, and `Alpha = 0` completely
 transparent.

-Special note: Background layer doesn't have an alpha component, so it will be always opaque.
+Special note: Background layer doesn't have an alpha component, so it will always be opaque.

 ## Indexed

 ![Indexed Mode](color/indexed-mode.gif)

-In this mode each pixels is a number that references a palette color.
+In this mode each pixel has a number that references a palette color.
 Your palette can contain up to 256 colors, and each pixel points to one of those colors (from 0 to 255).